 For decades, it was expected that the president would consult the home state senators of judges put up for nomination, get their approval and then have them shepherd the nomination through the Senate.
 The unofficial process was meant to help fill vacancies even when political tensions were running high.

 The reason has something to do with building sentiment among conservatives that finally found voice in a statement issued earlier this year by the influential conservative group Heritage Action, which called on the GOP-led Senate to not allow any more judicial nominees to go forward.

 It said the action was justified because Obama "began his final year in office by taking aim at the Second Amendment and unilaterally shredding immigration caps set by Congress without congressional approval," referring to recent executive actions announced aimed at expanding background checks for gun sales and protecting as many as 5 million undocumented immigrants from deportation.

 "Given the Obama administration's disregard for Congress' role in our constitutional system of government, the Senate should refuse to confirm the president's nominees unless those nominees are directly related to our national security," the group wrote.

 Senate Republican leaders have not publicly acknowledged that they are heeding the calls for a blockade on confirmation votes.

 Whatever the reason, Democrats say the holdup is extreme.

-"Refusing to confirm any judicial nominees for the rest of this year would make the high number of vacancies in our federal judiciary even worse," Sen. Patrick Leahy of Vermont, the ranking Democrat on the Judiciary Committee, said in a statement.
+"Refusing to confirm any judicial nominees for the rest of this year would make the high number of vacancies in our federal judiciary even worse," Sen. Patrick Leahy of Vermont, the ranking Democrat on the Judiciary Committee, said in a statement earlier this year.
 "This would hurt the American people and weaken our justice system.
 We cannot allow this to happen."